szpajder/libacars/doc/API_REFERENCE.md

 The payload after the `OHMA` or `RYKO` string is a BASE64-encoded, zlib-compressed JSON string.
-Therefore libacars must be compiled with zlib support in order to decode these messages.
+Therefore libacars must be compiled with zlib and Jansson support in order to decode these messages.

 Large OHMA messages may be split across multiple ACARS blocks.
 In case this is not enough, OHMA has its own message fragmentation mechanism, which uses